 Breast implants don’t cause breast cancer.
 They don’t raise your chances of breast cancer, either.
 But research does show that women with breast implants have a higher chance of anaplastic large-cell lymphoma (ALCL).

-If you have breast implants or have been thinking about getting them, there are some things you should know.
+If you have breast implants, your chance of developing BIA-ALCL is low.
+But if you have breast implants or have been thinking about getting them, there are some things you should know.

 Why Are Implants Linked to Cancer?